 Pursuant to the terms of the WSA, the Enterprise is required to establish water rates applicable to the Wholesale Customers annually.
 The wholesale water rates are based on an estimate of the level of revenues necessary to recoup the cost of distributing water to the Wholesale Customers in accordance with the methodology outlined in Article V of the WSA (the Wholesale Revenue Requirement (WRR), previously known as the Suburban Revenue Requirement).
-During fiscal years ending in 2020 and 2019, the WRR, net of adjustments, charged to such wholesale customers was \$256,280 and \$253,235, respectively.
+During fiscal years ending in 2021 and 2020, the WRR, net of adjustments, charged to such wholesale customers was \$275,992 and \$256,280, respectively.
 Such amounts are subject to final review by the Wholesale Customers, along with a trailing wholesale balancing account compliance audit of the WRR calculation.

 Pursuant to Article VII, Section 7.02 of the WSA, the Enterprise is required to re-compute the WRR after the close of each fiscal year based on the actual costs incurred in the delivery of water to the Wholesale Customers.
 The difference between the wholesale revenues earned during the year and the "actual" WRR is recorded in a separate account (the Balancing Account) and represents the cumulative amount that is either owed to the Wholesale Customers (if the wholesale revenues exceed the WRR) or owed to the City (if the WRR exceeds the wholesale revenues paid).
 In accordance with Article VI of the WSA, the amount recorded in the Balancing Account shall earn interest at a rate equal to the average rate received by the City during the year on the invested pooled funds of the City Treasury, and shall be taken into consideration in the determination of subsequent wholesale water rates.
-The Enterprise owed the Wholesale Customers \$64,857 and \$64,829 for the years ended June 30, 2020 and 2019, respectively, an increase of \$28.
-Refer to the compliance audit report for the final balancing account available at https://sfwater.org/index.aspx?page=344.
+The Enterprise owed the Wholesale Customers \$60,864 and \$64,857 for the years ended June 30, 2021 and 2020, respectively, a decrease of \$3,993.
+Refer to the compliance audit report for the final balancing account available at https://sfpuc.org/about-us/reports/audited-financial-statements-annual-financial-reports.